 As best he could, Ben helped Travis ear-tag the newborn calf who’d been brought into the world yesterday, along with an additional young one who’d been born during the night.
 To Ben, this calf seemed too small, like a runt, but she was pulling on her mother’s milk like a champ, and Travis found no reason to be concerned about her.

 Shortly before noon, when the grazing rotation was complete, Travis and Ben paused to eat a quick meal of apples and protein bars before heading on horseback to a spot at the northernmost edge of the property where a grove of leafless aspen trees flanked a small gated cemetery.
-Clearly, it was a private area, meant only to be seen by those who knew of its existence, and once Ben dismounted from Hugo and tossed the horse’s lead over the wrought-iron rail, he hesitated.
+Clearly, it was a private area, meant only to be seen by those who knew of its existence.
+Once Ben dismounted from Hugo and tossed the horse’s lead over the wrought-iron rail, he hesitated.

 Travis unhooked the gate latch and beckoned for him to follow.
 “I want to show you something,” he said, and so Ben obliged, taking a hold of the hand which Travis extended to him.

 The ground was damp and covered in layers of partially-decayed yellow leaves leftover from the previous autumn.
-As the two men wove past ancient and modern gravestones marked with generations of Cooper family members, Ben kept his head lowered, wanting to show respect but also feeling out of place, like he didn’t belong there.
+As the two men wove past several ancient and modern gravestones marked with generations of Cooper family members, Ben kept his head lowered, wanting to show respect but also feeling out of place, like he didn’t belong there.
 Even though Travis was holding his hand and guiding him along, he felt like he was trespassing on sacred ground not meant for his footsteps.

 Upon reaching a tall, arched marble headstone near the far end of the enclosure, Travis stopped, and Ben almost bumped into him from behind before catching his mistake and moving aside.
 Releasing hands, they silently studied the carvings etched into the gray and white tombstone before them: